 ACTION: Sector Council members to indicate if they are able to support the Green Street initiative with engagement and expertise from their teams.

-Covid Commemoration Commission

-Baroness Morgan outlined the purpose of the Covid Commemoration Commission and the consultation which has recently taken place.
+UK Commission on Covid Commemoration.
+Baroness Morgan outlined the purpose of the UK Commission on Covid Commemoration and the consultation which has recently taken place.
 The Commission is required to report to the Prime Minister by the end of March 2023.
-Suggestions put forward include a day of reflection, local memorials or an associated symbol or mark.
+Suggestions put forward include a day of reflection, local memorials and an associated symbol or mark.
 The value of understanding the lessons for the future is also a key element of the work of the Commission.

 Support was expressed for ensuring that the contribution of key workers, including retail workers, is recognised.
 Capturing oral stories of some of the extraordinary achievements that took place during the pandemic was felt to be particularly valuable.
 Members also highlighted the potential for the industry to support the work of the Commission in reaching the wider public once its final report is published.